Console Light Web Monitoring Panel#

 Console Light - "Limit Conn" section on the "TCP/UDP Zones" tab

-Displays statistics of limit_conn zones in stream context, generated from the /status/stream/limit_conns/ API section.
-The following data is provided for each zone:
+Displays statistics of limit_conn zones in the stream context, generated from the /status/stream/limit_conns/ API section.
+The following data is presented for each zone:

 Zone